There are many other guides and resources for understanding Boolean operators. Here are a few suggestions:

 *This examples does not demonstrate the use of subject headings or keywords.
 The tab Combining Concepts and Keywords demonstrates how subject headings and keywords are combined within individual concepts and how different concepts are then combined.

 Using the OR operator expands your results.
 Think "or is more."
-It is used to connect synonymous keywords and subject headings that are representative of the individual research concept together.
+It is used to connect synonymous keywords and subject headings together that are representative of the individual research concept.

 The three concepts identified earlier were highlighted as seen below.